Preparation for Departing Employee

 - If the departing employee has personal subscriptions based on the kzoo email account (NOT RECOMMENDED), be sure they are addressed before the employee departs.
 If the employee has personal emails in the kzoo account, be sure they are addressed.

-- Review information in your email contacts and copy any necessary
+- Review information in your email contacts and copy any necessary information before departure.

 - In consultation with your supervisor, create an appropriate out of office message that informs people of your departure and directs them to another resource.